-The Company determined the fair value of the embedded derivative liabilities and warrant derivative liabilities to be level 3 inputs.
+The Company determined the fair value of the warrant derivative liabilities to be level 3 inputs.
 These inputs require material subjectivity because value is derived through the use of a lattice model that values the derivatives based on probability weighted discounted cash flows.
-The following table sets forth by level within the fair value hierarchy the Company's financial assets and liabilities that were accounted for at fair value on a recurring basis as of March 31, 2013, and December 31, 2012 (in thousands):